 When you want to visit Vietnam for any reason, e.g., working, traveling, or studying, you will have to apply for a Vietnam visa.
 As backpackers, you may find it is more complicated to get one compared to that of neighboring countries like Thailand, Laos, and Cambodia, but as the government plans to promote Vietnam tourism to the world, there is more and more adjustment in policy to reduce the bureaucracy involvement, and there are many visa exemption for many nationalities including those from Asia, Europe, and America.
 The other two options are using a visa on arrival and an e-visa, saving your time and effort getting one at Vietnam Embassies in your home country.

 The issuance of a Vietnam visa is organized by the Vietnam Ministry of Foreign Affairs and the Ministry of Public Security - Immigration Department.
 There are 21 visa categories in Vietnam (The new Law No. 51/2019/QH14) for many purposes such as politics, foreign relations, business trips, travel, and immigration.
 As a tourist, you will need to apply for the DL visa that allows you to stay in Vietnam for a maximum of 30 days.

 In Vietnam, besides the standard visa that is glued to your passport – called sticker visa, there is also the loose-leaf visa.
-Loose-leaf visa is a visa that is not glued to your passport; it will be granted separately.
+A loose-leaf visa is a visa that is not glued to your passport; it will be granted separately.

 You will be granted a loose-leaf visa when you:

--Have a passport that runs out of blank pages for visa sticker; or
+-Have a passport that runs out of blank pages for visa stickers; or

--Have a passport of a country that doesn’t have foreign relations with Vietnam; or
+-Have a passport from a country that doesn’t have foreign relations with Vietnam; or

 -Have documents in lieu of the passport.